kawu/concraft-pl/README.md

 The first program argument is a specification of the [NKJP][nkjp] morphosyntactic tagset.
 It can be found in the `config` toplevel directory.
-Run `concraft-pl train --help` to learn more about the program arguments and possible training options.

 Consider using [runtime system options][ghc-rts].
 You can speed up processing by making use of multiple cores by using the `-N` option.
 The `-s` option will produce the runtime statistics, such as the time spent in the garbage collector.
 If the program is spending too much time collecting garbage, you can try to increase the allocation area size with the `-A` option.
+If you have a big dataset and it doesn't fit in the computer memory, use the `--ondisk` flag.
-For example, to train the model using four threads and 1GB allocation area size, run:
+For example, to train the model using four threads and 256M allocation area size, run:

-    concraft-pl train config/nkjp-tagset.cfg train.plain -e eval.plain -o model.gz +RTS -N4 -A1G -s
+    concraft-pl train config/nkjp-tagset.cfg train.plain -e eval.plain -m model.gz +RTS -N4 -A256M -s

+Run `concraft-pl train --help` to learn more about the program arguments and possible training options.

 Tagging
 =======